 Heading just a few miles outside the city, you can find traditional malls; the kinds with anchor department stores, food courts and movie theaters.
 Each has their own perks, which you can read about below.

 Shopping is an important part of any New Orleans trip.
 Going store to store, block to block is one way to do it.
-Other times, you want to be completely immersed inside a store that is filled with other stores, something we contemporaries like to call, a mall.
+Other times, you want to be completely immersed inside a store that is filled with other stores, something most of us call a mall.